Skip to main content

 Creating Routes that target a specific site

 It is possible to create routes specific to each site.
-To do this simply create a folder for that particular site eg: src/pages/_sites/mysite.com/index.js.
-Then when a user visits mysite.com the index.js route file will be used instead of the one in [site]/index.js.
+To do this simply create a folder using the site's slug property from your configuration.
+For example, if you have a site with slug: 'site1', create src/app/site1/page.tsx.
+Then when a user visits that site, the page.tsx route file will be used instead of the one in [site]/page.tsx.

 This provides a powerful way of powering complex multi-tenant apps that shares a codebase but render completely different pages and layouts.